nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

         virtualserver.k8s.nginx.org/app-cafe configured

-- Check the compilation status of the VirtualServer with the command below:
+- Step 3: Check the compilation status of the VirtualServer with the command below:

 .. code-block:: bash
         kubectl describe virtualserver app-cafe -n cafe-ns

-12. Test the setup
+- Step 4: Test the setup

-Open a browser and test the requests below with your browser or curl:
+Test the requests below with a browser or curl:

 https://cafe.example.com/coffee         -> request is sent to the service coffee https://cafe.example.com/tea            -> request is sent to the service tea